 Special Collections Research Fellowships

-Three fellowship opportunities are available to researchers whose work would benefit from onsite access to our special collections.
+Three fellowship opportunities are available to researchers whose work would benefit from onsite access to our special collections in Ann Arbor, Michigan.

 Our fellows are awarded:

 - $2,000 for a project requiring domestic travel

 - $3,000 for a project requiring international travel

 The current application cycle is now open.
 Applications are due by Thursday, February 1, 2024.

 The Hubert I. Cohen Fellowship is open to researchers whose work would benefit from onsite access to the Screen Arts Mavericks and Makers Collection.